 It is now well known that the secretion of coumarins is a crucial mechanism for iron uptake in nongrass species when iron availability is low, particularly in alkaline soils.
 Studies have identified the main coumarins involved in iron uptake and the main biochemical steps and regulatory processes controlling their biosynthesis (Robe K et al., Trends Plant Sci 2021, 26, 248)-.These findings may provide novel targets for improving plant growth and health together with iron content in the edible part of plants and thus human diet.

-Hydrangenol is a dihydroisocoumarin which is present in Hydrangea macrophylla (Hydrangeaceae), in free form or as 8-O-glucoside.
+Hydrangenol is a flavonoid present in Hydrangea macrophylla (Hydrangeaceae), in free form or as 8-O-glucoside.
 It has been used to treat allergic reactions.
 Several studies have reported that it has also anti-inflammatory, anti-diabetic, and anti-malarial activities.
 A study reported on the mode of action of hydrangenol as an inhibitor of bladder cancer (Shin SS et al., EXCLI Journal 2018;17:531).
 It was also suggested that hydrangenol can prevent cutaneous wrinkle formation by reducing matrix metalloproteinase and inflammatory cytokine levels and increasing the expression of moisturizing factors and antioxidant genes (Myung DB et al., Nutrients 2019, 11: 2354).

 Hydrangenol